danishmughal/rspec-notes/README.md

 # RSpec Notes  <!-- omit in toc -->
-A personal compilation of basic RSpec notes on syntax.
+Covers basic features and syntax.

 All code from `spec/` has been pasted here for quick searching.